striezel/botvinnik/doc/commands.md

 * `!wikiuk` - _(since version 0.1.0)_ gets extract from an article on the
   Ukrainian Wikipedia, e. g. `!wikiuk Альберт Ейнштейн` will show an extract from the article about the scientist Albert Einstein
+* `!wikizh` - _(since version 0.9.2)_ gets extract from an article on the
+  Japanese Wikipedia, e. g. `!wikizh Albert Einstein` will show an extract from the article about the scientist Albert Einstein

 ### Entertainment